 - The Museum of Coins – Founded by the Ionian Bank, this coin museum can be found in Corfu Town.
-There is a large collection, featuring several coins, stamps, bank documents, banknotes (post-Greek liberation), books, and banknotes from other countries.
+There is a large collection, featuring several coins, stamps, bank documents, banknotes (post-Greek liberation), books, and foreign banknotes.
 The exhibits show an interesting contrast to life before the spread of the Euro.

 - See an olive grove – Olives play a huge part in Greece’s culture.
 There are tons of olive groves throughout Corfu.
 It is nice to stroll through the narrow lanes, beneath the shade of the old trees.
-It’s really awesome, when you get to sample the olive products on various groves.
+It’s really awesome when you get to sample the olive products from various groves.

 Other Destinations in Greece